Drug Courts: Are They Effective?

 • a plan for treatment and rehabilitation services

-These substance abuse treatment programs may use treatment services including:
+These substance use disorder treatment programs may use treatment services including:

 Treatment providers and social workers will also work to heal generational issues of trauma, sexual abuse, family drug use, verbal or emotional abuse, economic issues, and more.